jzuhone/pyxsim/doc/source/photon_lists/generation.rst

   ``['velocity_x', 'velocity_y', 'velocity_z']`` for grid datasets, and
   ``['particle_velocity_x', 'particle_velocity_y', 'particle_velocity_z']``
   for particle datasets.
+* ``bulk_velocity`` (optional): A 3-element array or list specifying the local velocity frame of reference.
+If not a :class:`~yt.units.yt_array.YTArray`, it is assumed to have units of km/s.
+Default: [0.0, 0.0, 0.0] km/s.
+* ``observer`` (optional): Whether the observer is "external", and the flat-sky approximation can be assumed for the purposes of projecting photons onto the sky, or the observer is "internal" and a spherical projection is assumed.
+  Default is "external".
+For more details on the "internal" observing mode see :ref:`allsky`.

 As an example, we'll assume we have created a ``source_model`` representing the thermal emission from the plasma (see :ref:`source-models` for more details on